-Three world media capitals – European's crown city jewels of London, Paris, and Milan
+Three world media capitals – European's crown city jewels of Milan, Berlin, and London

 MILAN: Milan is the business, finance, and fashion capital of Italy, and a city with rich cultural history.
 Home to the Sforza Castle, the magnificent Duomo, exclusive shopping in stylish settings like the Galleria Vittorio Emanuele II, and Da Vinci's Last Supper, it's hard to imagine a more vibrant and diverse continental city on which to conclude our trip.
 Explore Italy's unique media culture at the crossroads between historical trends and cutting-edge technology.